 Interesting Marketing Communications and Business Development positions came my way in software supply-chain services, digital asset management, and short-run database-driven printing startups in the later 90's.

 Since moving to Seattle in early 2017 my work has been personal only.
 Here we are in wonderful Seattle, across busy Eliot Bay harbor from a downtown cityscape.
-Puget Sound views and vistas of the Salish Sea a step away from the house.
-Night walks with Jack, our dog, through our surrounding streets were full of the little views seen here on the site as "One Dog Night".
+A step from the house are Puget Sound views and vistas of the Salish Sea.

 Satisfying exercise for me, Jack, and my eye.